rundeck/rundeck/docs/en/02-basics/02-chapter1.md

     $ dispatch -I os-family=unix -s info.sh

-The <code>dispatch</code> command copies the "info.sh" script located on the server to each "unix" Node and then executes it.
+The `dispatch` command copies the "info.sh" script located on the server to each "unix" Node and then executes it.

 #### Graphical command shell execution